 Dress slacks with dress shirts and ties

 Dresses with a modest neckline.
 Hems need to fall at least to the knees.
-Knee length skirts w/modest shirts may be worn as well.
+Knee length skirts w/modest shirts may also be worn or dress slacks.

 Parents will also be participating in the ceremony and will be on stage with their graduates.
-Parents may use the same quidelines in deciding what they wish to wear for the afternoon.
+Parents may use the same guidelines in deciding what they wish to wear for the afternoon.

 Code of Conduct: